jMetal/jMetalSP/README.md

 #### jMetalSP

-jMetalSP can be obtanined also cloning the current repository:
+jMetalSP can be obtained also cloning the current repository:
 ```
 git clone https://github.com/jMetal/jMetal.git
 ```